sarahaslam/sarahaslam/README.md

 About me:

-- I love solving problems
+- I like solving problems

 - I have experience with Full-stack web dev and UI/UX design

-- Fun fact: I can solve a rubik's cube in 30 seconds
+- I can solve a rubik's cube in 30 seconds

  </p>